openstack-archive/murano-specs/specs/kilo/muranoclient-marketplace-support.rst

   install the application in question alongside with all requirements (applications and glance images)
-* A developer would want to provide murano applications to end users, by hosting them on a web server and providing http-access to appliaction packages.
+* A developer would want to provide murano applications to end users, by hosting them on a web server and providing http-access to application packages.
 In that case end users would be able to install the application by invoking a CLI command `murano install-package http://path/to/app`
 * End user would want to install bundles of applications that are often